IMRCLab/pololu-rs/docs/debugging.md

 ---

 ### Print New Debug Information
-The code only print a test value(constant).
+The code only prints a test value(constant).
 When new debug information is needed, use:
 ```
 info!("New Sensor Data: {}", value);
 ```